MicrosoftDocs/node-essentials/test-with-vitest/README.md

 This subfolder is the source code for the [How to Test Azure SDK Integration in JavaScript Applications](https://learn.microsoft.com/azure/developer/javascript/sdk/test-sdk-integration).
 The purpose is to demonstrate unit test mocks for the Azure SDK for JavaScript.
 These specific examples use Azure Cosmos DB.

+Use Azure CLI to create Cosmos DB resource if you intend to insert a document with the application code against the cloud resource.
+[Script](../scripts/create-cosmos-db-resources.sh)

 ## To run the test

 1. `npm install`